CyranoB/search_agent/README.md

 3. Set up API keys:

-   - You will need API keys for the Brave Search API and LLM API.
-   - Add your API keys to the `.env` file.
+   - create a `.env` file and add your API keys.
 Use `dotenv.sample` to create this file.
+   - Get an API key from the following sources: https://brave.com/search/api/
+   - Optionally you can add API keys from other LLM providers.

 ## Usage